AML non-compliance forces regulatory bodies to discipline companies through the penalty system.

 Don’t forget to critically review your programs and improve them.
 An excellent AML program requires sufficient resources and has a great impact on a business.

+Step 2.
 Know Your Customer is a must.

 AML and KYC always go hand in hand.
 Recently regulators have considerably strengthened the CDD standards and companies find them pretty hard to implement.